Alexis de Tocqueville: On civil jury service

 Tocqueville believed that the American jury system was particularly important in educating citizens in self-government and rule of law.
 He often expressed how the civil jury system was one of the most effective showcases of democracy because it connected citizens with the true spirit of the justice system.
-In his 1835 treatise Democracy in America, he explained: "The jury, and more especially the civil jury, serves to communicate the spirit of the judges to the minds of all the citizens; and this spirit, with the habits which attend it, is the soundest preparation for free institutions. [...]
-It invests each citizen with a kind of magistracy; it makes them all feel the duties which they are bound to discharge toward society; and the part which they take in the Government".
+In his 1835 treatise Democracy in America, he explained: "The jury, and more especially the civil jury, serves to communicate the spirit of the judges to the minds of all the citizens; and this spirit, with the habits which attend it, is the soundest preparation for free institutions. ...
+It invests each citizen with a kind of magistracy; it makes them all feel the duties which they are bound to discharge toward society; and the part which they take in the Government."

-Tocqueville believed that jury service not only benefited the society as a whole, but enhanced jurors' qualities as citizens.
+Tocqueville believed that jury service not only benefited the society as a whole but also enhanced jurors' qualities as citizens.
 Because of the jury system, "they were better informed about the rule of law, and they were more closely connected to the state.
-Thus, quite independently of what the jury contributed to dispute resolution, participation on the jury had salutary effects on the jurors themselves".
+Thus, quite independently of what the jury contributed to dispute resolution, participation on the jury had salutary effects on the jurors themselves."

+Views on Algeria

+Alexis de Tocqueville was an important figure in the colonization of Algeria.
+A member of French parliament during the French conquest of Algeria and subsequent July Monarchy, Tocqueville took it upon himself to become an expert on the Algeria question, and to this end penned a number of discourses and letters.
+He also made a point of studying Islam, the Quran, and the Arabic language, in order to better understand the country.

-1841 discourse on the Conquest of Algeria
+1837 letters on Algeria

-French historian of colonialism Olivier LeCour Grandmaison has underlined how Tocqueville (as well as Jules Michelet) used the term "extermination" to describe what was happening during the colonization of Western United States and the Indian removal period.
-Tocqueville thus expressed himself in a 1841 essay concerning the conquest of Algeria:
+In a series of letters penned by Alexis de Tocqueville, he describes the situation of France as well as the geography and society of Algeria at the time.

-Tocqueville thought the conquest of Algeria was important for two reasons: first, his understanding of the international situation and France's position in the world; and second, changes in French society.
+Despite being initially critical of the French invasion of Algeria, Toccqueville also believed that geopolitical necessities of the time would not allow for a withdrawal of military forces for two reasons: first, his understanding of the international situation and France's position in the world; and second, changes in French society.
 Tocqueville believed that war and colonization would "restore national pride; threatened", he believed, by "the gradual softening of social mores" in the middle classes.
 Their taste for "material pleasures" was spreading to the whole of society, giving it "an example of weakness and egotism".

+1841 discourse on the conquest of Algeria

+Tocqueville expressed himself in an 1841 essay concerning the conquest of Algeria in which he called for a dual program of "domination" and "colonization".